Data Scientist vs Data Engineer: Major Differences

 How do Data Engineers and Scientists Complement Each Other?

-The relationship between a data scientist and a data engineer is not one of competition, but rather of collaboration.
+The relationship between a data scientist and a data engineer is not one of competition, but one of collaboration.
 The data engineer lays the groundwork, ensuring the data is available, up-to-date, and structured.
 The data scientist explores that groundwork to discover patterns, generate hypotheses, and make decisions.